The role of our Trustees

 Trustees serve on the Board for three years and can then be asked to serve for a further three years.
 We look for new Trustees through an open recruitment process nearly every year.

-If you'd like to become a Trustee, watch out for vacancies through guiding magazine, member newsletters and our website.
+If you'd like to become a Trustee, watch out for vacancies in our opportunities finder and email newsletters.

 The Chief Guide and Chair of the Board of Trustees

 In the past our Chief Guide was also the Chair of the Board of Trustees.
 With Girlguiding growing as an organisation and with the increasing importance of good charity governance and regulation, this role became too big for one person.
 So in 2017 our Council, who are responsible under the Royal Charter for managing the regulations for the appointment of our Chief Guide, voted to make them two separate roles:

 - A Chief Guide to focus on our members

 - A Chair of the Board of Trustees to focus on governance leadership

 Both our Chief Guide and Chair are members of the Board.
 Together with the other trustees they set and develop the strategic direction of Girlguiding.

 Our Deputy Chief Guide is also a Trustee and Chair of the Operational Board.
 She ensures that decisions made by the Trustees are informed by the countries and regions and that Being our best informs our priorities across the UK.

 The Board of Trustees are responsible for looking at a lot of detail so some areas of work are delegated to a sub-committee.